Mike3386/photohosting/README.md

-Project photohostung? for my practice in ITechArt
+Project photohosting for my practice in ITechArt